top of page

 Moving Toward A Happier, Healthier You

-I have experience in working with addictions and substance use disorders since 2016.
-From November 2016 to January 2018, I worked at Rideauwood Addiction and Family Services in Ottawa, Ontario.
-At Rideauwood, I was a Youth and Young Adult (18-24) addictions counsellor and SMART Recovery Facilitator.
-I also participated in concurrent Eating Disorder and Substance Use Disorder (EDSU) training and supervision using the C-Care model and Emotion-focused therapy.
+I have been working in the field of addictions and substance use since 2016.
+I previously worked at Rideauwood Addiction and Family Services in Ottawa, Ontario, where I supported youth and young adults (ages 18–24) as an addictions counsellor and facilitated SMART Recovery groups.
+During this time, I also received training and supervision in concurrent eating disorders and substance use (EDSU), using the C-Care model and Emotion-Focused Therapy.

 Man%20in%20sweatshirt%20on%20beach_edited.jpg